theriftlab/immanuel-python/README.md

 More in-depth documentation will come with the first official release; for now this is intended as an overview of what Immanuel is capable of.

+## Installation

+Immanuel is not yet properly packaged as a PyPi module.
+To use it, you will need to `git clone` this repo and ensure the required modules listed below are installed.

 ## Required Modules

 * pyswisseph